Chief Program Officer

 Leah oversees CFE/Save the Sound’s Endangered Lands, Climate Change and Resiliency, Long Island Sound, Ecological Restoration, and Communications departments.
 She manages a team of advocacy, engineering, science, and communication specialists and develops campaigns to protect the habitats and water quality of Long Island Sound and Connecticut’s land, air, and water.

-Leah also serves as an adjunct lecturer at the University of Connecticut School of Law, where she teaches the Environmental Law Clinic.
-She joined Save the Sound as its staff attorney in 2001, then served as its Director of Legislative and Legal Affairs for 10 years.
-Leah earned her J.D. and Environmental Law Certificate from Pace University School of Law in 2000, and her undergraduate study in sustainable architecture and design culminated in a bachelor’s degree in Industrial Design from the University of Louisiana in 1996.
+A long-time environmental advocate, Leah’s focus on the intersection of climate change, resiliency, and health grew after Hurricane Katrina devastated her home state.
+She joined Save the Sound as its staff attorney in 2001 and became CFE/Save the Sound’s Chief Program Officer in 2018.
+Leah earned her J.D. and Environmental Law Certificate from Pace University School of Law, and her undergraduate study in sustainable architecture and design culminated in a bachelor’s degree in Industrial Design from the University of Louisiana.